-Hola!
-Welcome to the Dominican Republic Health Outreach Project.
+Welcome to the Dominican Republic Health Outreach Program.
 You are about to embark on a trip that offers many rewards.
-For students, it is a chance to hone clinical skills under the watchful eye of nursing veterans as well as to experience life and work in a different culture.
-The project gives volunteers a chance to share their knowledge with nursing novices and to serve people in need; in some cases, patients who have been treated for years.
+For students, it is a chance to hone clinical skills alongside experienced nurses and providers, as well as to experience life and work in a different culture.
+The project gives volunteers a chance to share their knowledge with student nurses and to serve people in need; in some cases, patients who have been treated for years.
 The perspective you gain may well change the way you think about your own culture.
 Everyone's experience will be unique.